crownedgrouse/geas/README.md

 --------------------------------------------------------------------------------
    R15B01                18.2       Global project

+Local : R16B03 17.3 18.0

 /home/eric/git/test/deps/cowboy/ebin/cowboy_websocket.beam
 R15B01    crypto:hash/2
 ```

 The global project can run starting R15B01 up to higher reference in geas database, 18.2 in such case.
+Available local releases in the window can be proposed.

 ### erlang.mk ###